robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

   return {
     // A promise starts containing no value,
     value: null,
-    // with a "pending" state, so it can be fulfilled later,,
+    // with a "pending" state, so it can be fulfilled later,
     state: "pending",
     // and it has no dependencies yet.
     dependencies: []